 Organizations that have not used an eSourcing tools probably haven’t even contemplated running a reverse auction.
 And even among those organizations who have embraced sourcing software, there may well be apprehension when considering running a sourcing event other than an RFX.
 But if your organization buys any sort of commodity product or service, reverse auctions can be powerful weapon in your sourcing arsenal.

-If you have more questions on how reverse auctions can drive better business value for your organization, let us know in the comment section below.
+If you have more questions on how reverse auctions can drive better business value for your organization, we've created an ebook for you: The Essential Guide to Reverse Auctions.

 And if you want to learn more about Vendorful’s Reverse Auction capabilities — or even take reverse auctions for a test drive — please don’t hesitate to get in touch with us today.